 Sugar

 Boil plenty of water in a pot or saucepan and cook the rice for 12 - 15 minutes, then drain and set aside.
 Halve the courgette lengthways and score the flesh in a criss-cross pattern, taking care not to pierce through the skin.
 Season with salt and pepper.
-Heat a drizzle of olive oil in a frying pan over medium-high heat.
+Heat a drizzle of sunflower oil in a frying pan over medium-high heat.
 Fry the courgette face-down for 5 - 8 minutes, covered.

 In a small bowl, combine the miso paste* with the honey, the ginger paste and half of the soy sauce (see Tip).